vincentchachere/Active-Directory-and-Azure-Setup/README.md

 <h2 align="center">Final Thoughts</h2>

 You’ve successfully deployed on-premises Active Directory in the cloud using Azure Virtual Machines.
 This foundational setup, including the creation of a Domain Controller (DC-1) and Client-1 VM with tested connectivity, establishes the basic infrastructure for simulating enterprise-level Active Directory in Azure.
-To continue building on this lab, check out my [next tutorial](https://github.com/vincentchachere/Active-Directory-Deployment-and-Configuration), where we’ll dive deeper into deploying, configuring, and expanding Active Directory functionality.
+To continue building on this lab, check out the [next tutorial](https://github.com/vincentchachere/Active-Directory-Deployment-and-Configuration) within this series, where we’ll dive deeper into deploying, configuring, and expanding Active Directory functionality.

 ☎️ For any questions or just to connect you can reach me at: www.linkedin.com/in/vincentchachere